joshmaxsilverman/joshmaxsilverman.github.io/_posts/2018-01-06-Strange-Beds.md

 So the probabilities for dudes $2,\ldots,n$ are $\frac{1}{n},\frac{1}{n-1},\ldots,\frac{1}{3},\frac{1}{2}$.
 And of course the probability for dude $1$ is $\frac{n-1}{n}$.

 Asking for that same probability in the as-posed version of the puzzle is equivalent to asking, in the pretty version, what is the probability that dude $k$ is mismatched _given_ that at least one dude is mismatched?
-Using reasoning identical to what we used in part $1$, we determine that:
+Using reasoning identical to our approach in part $1$, we determine that:

 $$P^{as-posed}_k = \frac{n}{(n-1)}\cdot\frac{1}{n-k+2}$$